jdbeutel/ics699-docs/finalReport/finalReport.md

 The Google and Facebook authentication and email seems to function well in the sandbox app, although it lacks a UI.
-But, I did not migrate this to my main app, because I planned to update the main app's UI to Angular et al.
+But, it was not migrated to the main app, pending update of the main app's UI to Angular et al.
 The old and new UI had different implementations, so migrating the new authentication to the old UI would have been a waste of time.
-Unfortunately, I ran out of time while implementing the new UI, so I never did add the new authentication to my main app for this project.
+Unfortunately, the current project ran out of time while implementing the new UI, so never did add the new authentication to the main app.

 ### Demonstration ###

-The screen shots below demonstrate my authentication with Google and Facebook in the sandbox app.
+The screen shots below demonstrate the authentication with Google and Facebook in the sandbox app.
-I took these while writing this final report, eight months after I implemented the sandbox.
+They were taken while writing this final report, eight months after implementing the sandbox.
-The APIs at Google and Facebook seem to have progressed in those eight months, so my sandbox has gotten a little out of date.
-There are more recent versions of some of the plug-ins available, so I could try updating them, but there is no real need for that yet, because they still work well enough to demonstrate this functionality.
+The APIs at Google and Facebook seem to have progressed in those eight months, so the sandbox has gotten a little out of date.
+There are more recent versions of some of the plug-ins available, so an update could be attempted, but there is no real need for that yet, because they still work well enough to demonstrate this functionality.

-I modified the Grails default index to show the user's logged in status with Google and Facebook.
+The Grails default index is modified to show the user's logged in status with Google and Facebook.
 Initially the user is not logged in at all.